datarho/asqlcell/README.md

 GROUP BY continent
 ```

 In the above sample, `%%sql` is a cell magic indicating that the cell block will be executed as a SQL statement.
+File are used as data source for querying with SQL.

 ![Screenshot](gapminder.gif)